-This sports wall decor piece is called “Farewell” and shows sequential images of iconic Joe DiMaggio being greeted at home plate by teammate Yogi Berra – then tipping his cap after homering off Sale Maglie of the New York Giants in the 5th game of the 1951 World Series.
+This sports wall hanging is called “Farewell” and shows sequential in-motion images of iconic Joe DiMaggio being greeted at home plate by teammate Yogi Berra – then tipping his cap after homering off Sale Maglie of the New York Giants in the 5th game of the 1951 World Series.

 The New York Yankees would clinch the series after winning this game making this the last home run Joe DiMaggio would ever hit as a professional baseball player.